Relm4/book/src/basic_concepts/basics/messages/output.md

 }
 ```

-We can take our previous example and send one of the emails to somebody else.
+We can extend our previous example and send one of the emails to somebody else.

 ```rust,no_run,noplayground
 match message {